Buchla 100/200 Series Synthsizer Modules

 - Electric Music Store, source for PCBs/panels for 200 series clones, originally designed by Roman Filippov https://electricmusicstore.com/ (includes build docs for those PCBs: https://electricmusicstore.com/blogs/build)

-- Engraved and/or silk-screened panels for a few modules are available from Juilan at thebeast; he as expressed a willingness to do more.
+- For folks building their own systems, engraved and/or silk-screened panels for a few modules are available from Juilan at thebeast; he as expressed a willingness to do more.